 U-Shaped/Foam-Filled Pontoons

-Since u-shaped pontoons are lighter weight than others, they provide more flexibility in drag and speed.
+Since u-shaped pontoons are lighter than others, they provide more flexibility in drag and speed.
 However, there are two primary issues with foam-filled pontoons:

 - Inefficient fuel economy